Cap-go/CLI/README.md

 `npx @capgo/cli cleanup [appId] --keep=2`
 It will remove 18 versions, and keep the last 2.

-> This command will ask for confirmation, it show a list of what it will be removing to confirm
+> This command will ask for confirmation, it shows a table of what it will be keeping and removing.

 ## End-to-End encryption (Zero trust)